What is Water Aerobics?

-Some additional considerations for why water aerobics can be an attractive choice is the ability of the water to keep body temperature low (not getting hot and sweaty during your workout), the reduced stress that can come from time spent in the water and the absence of post-exercise soreness.
-There is also little risk of injury that makes water aerobics a safe choice for those concerned about sustaining injuries during higher intensity exercise.
+Some additional considerations for why water aerobics can be an attractive choice is the ability of the water to keep body temperature low (not getting hot and sweaty during your workout).
+The reduced stress that can come from time spent in the water and the absence of post-exercise soreness.
+There is also little risk of injury which makes water aerobics a safe choice for those concerned about sustaining injuries during higher-intensity exercise.

-Though it’s clear that water aerobics can be a great choice for some, it’s important to dive deeper into the real, tangible benefits of this form of exercise as well as any shortcomings.
-After all, if you are going to spend time and money on exercise classes, knowing that you are getting results should be priority number one.
+Though water aerobics can be a great choice for some.
+It’s important to dive deeper into the real, tangible benefits of this form of exercise as well as any shortcomings.
+If you are going to spend time and money on exercise classes, knowing that you are getting results should be priority number one.

 What Are the Real Benefits?

-According to the Centers for Disease Control and Prevention (CDC), water-based exercises, in particular, can help people with chronic health conditions like arthritis by improving the use of affected joints without worsening symptoms.
+According to the Centers for Disease Control and Prevention (CDC), water-based exercises, in particular.
+Also can help people with chronic health conditions like arthritis by improving the use of affected joints without worsening symptoms.
 The buoyant environment of the pool allows for low-impact movement of the joints.
-This is especially beneficial to those who suffer from degenerative joint diseases by allowing participants of water aerobics to perform cardiovascular and strength training exercises without risking further damage to the affected joints.
+This is especially beneficial to those who suffer from degenerative joint diseases.
+By allowing participants of water aerobics to perform cardiovascular and strength training exercises without risking further damage to the affected joints.

 What Are the Shortfalls?

 As with any form of exercise, your body gets used to certain speeds, weights, intensity levels and styles of motion.
 If you think about the phrase “practice makes perfect,” it sounds like a real positive.
-However, when applied to the concept of exercise, practicing a move to the point of perfection actually means you are no longer seeing improvement.
+However, when applied to the concept of exercise.
+Practicing a move to the point of perfection means you are no longer seeing improvement.
 In short, your body sees much more benefit in varied types and intensities of exercise.
-If water aerobics is your main form of exercise, you might be selling yourself short on just how much stronger and fitter your body can become by performing other kinds of exercise.
+If water aerobics is your main form of exercise.
+You might be selling yourself short on just how much stronger and fitter your body can become by performing other kinds of exercise.
 Here’s why water aerobics isn’t enough for most people to achieve and maintain a favorable fitness level:

 - The water resistance will never increase.
-Although you can increase resistance with floats, even these devices will become easy to use in a short amount of time.
+Although you can increase resistance with floats.
+Even these devices will become easy to use in a short amount of time.
 Once your resistance increases are easy, you have no further course of action to up the intensity of your workouts.
-This means that those who are completely new to exercise, or those who cannot perform typical exercises outside of the water, will likely see a rapid improvement in their ability to perform at the intensity level that water provides but won’t continue to see improvement without taking their workout on land.
+This means that those who are completely new to exercis.
+Those who cannot perform typical exercises outside of the water.
+It will likely see a rapid improvement in their ability to perform at the intensity level.
+Water provides but won’t continue to see improvement without taking their workout on land.